iluwatar/java-design-patterns/guarded-suspension/README.md

 ## When to Use the Guarded Suspension Pattern in Java

-This pattern is used in scenarios where a thread needs to wait for certain conditions to be met before it can proceed, ensuring that resources are utilized only when necessary and reducing the overhead of busy waiting.
+This pattern is ideal for scenarios requiring a thread to wait for specific conditions, promoting efficient concurrency control and reducing busy waiting overhead.

 ## Known Uses